genu/PHP-Environment/README.md

 **NOTE***
 The project may optionally include a task to automatically build the project into the `www` folder and provision the specific project in the environment.

+## Contributing
+The goal of the project is to not cater to any specific Project, but rather establish an effective workflow for deploying a development environmeny.

+If you can improve this workflow, submit a pull request.